binkley/kotlin-application-transactions/README.md

 This project _does not_ address distributed transactions;
 it assumes a _single_ data source needing transactions either local or remote.

-Terms used include:

-- _Clients_ &mdash; treated as separate local threads: in a true distributed scenario these would be multiple processes
-- _Remote resource_ &mdash; treated as an independent "source of truth": in a true distributed scenario this would be a remote service.
-  The same concerns crop up for local, exclusive resources
-- _Exception hierarchy_ &mdash; for languages/platforms with exceptions, clients
-  handle application-specific exceptions rather a generic "it failed" exceptions, and should recognize failures related to transactions
+This project assumes exclusive access to the remote resource.

 ### Minimally assumed code library support

 - Knowing when readers and writers complete
+- A searchable, concurrent-safe queue for requests of remote access (The state machine implementation wants to look into the queue, and prioritize earlier requests)
+- The implementation can block when looking for next requests (alternative: a busy-retry loop)
 - Callers and tests can wait on completion of submitted work
-- A searchable, concurrent-safe queue for requests of remote access (The state machine implementation wants to look into the queue, and prioritize earlier requests)
-- The implementation can block when looking for next requests (alternative: use a busy-retry loop)
-- This implementation assumes exclusive access to the remote resource

 ## Design